First Dominican Republic

-The First Dominican Republic (Spanish: Primera República Dominicana, Primera República) was a predecessor of the currently existing Dominican Republic, and began on February 27, 1844 with the proclamation of the Dominican Republic, and culminated on March 18, 1861 with the annexation of the country to Spain.
-During these 17 years the nation was economically and politically unstable due to prior war against Haiti and internal conflicts.
-There were 8 governments (3 of which corresponded to Pedro Santana and 2 to Buenaventura Báez).
+The First Dominican Republic (Primera República Dominicana, Primera República) was a predecessor of the currently existing Dominican Republic, which began on February 27, 1844, with the proclamation of the Dominican Republic, and ended on March 18, 1861, with the annexation of the country to Spain.
+During these 17 years, the nation was economically and politically unstable, due to prior war against Haiti and internal conflicts.
+Within its 17 years of existence, it had eight governments, three of which were led by Pedro Santana and two by Buenaventura Báez.

 The era of the First Republic was a period of great importance in Dominican history, as it marked the beginning of its independent life.
-This stage spanned from 1844 to 1861.
 The independence of the Dominican Republic was proclaimed on February 27, 1844, when a group of young patriots led by Juan Pablo Duarte and other prominent Dominican leaders rebelled against Haitian rule.
 This proclamation marked the end of the Haitian occupation of Santo Domingo, leading to the establishment of the new nation.
 After this, the Dominican Republic would have to fend off against external interests from Haiti, Spain, France, Great Britain, and the United States to maintain its sovereignty.

 Internally, the new nation faced a series of challenges, including the construction of a stable political system and the organization of the state structure.
 During this stage, the country's first Constitution was promulgated in November 1844, which established a republican and democratic system.
-However, the nation for much of the period operated under the rule of conservative cuadillos, who sought out to disburse the liberal principles that laid the foundation of the patriotic sentiment.
+However, for much of this time, the nation operated under the rule of conservative caudillos, who sought to refute the liberal principles that laid the foundation for the patriotic sentiment.